alexkafer/lightshow-games-server/README.md

 The client

 ### SSL Certificates
 Since iOS requires the client to be running in a secure context before releasing motion data, the entire stack needs to be secured.
-The game server has HTTPS baked in, but requires the certificates to be stored in `certificates/cert.pem` and `certificates/key.pem`.
+The game server has HTTPS baked in, but requires the certificates to be configured in `config.json`.
+A blank template has been created `config.blank.json`.

 There are two options for creating these certificates.

 #### Localhost
 https://github.com/FiloSottile/mkcert